evanstucker-hates-2fa/packer/README.md

 ## How often do you create images?

 Most companies I've worked for create new images several months or even years after the latest version of an OS is released.

-## How often do you update your servers?
+## How often do you update your images?

-## Are the images really identical?

-Not really, but they're as close as you can get right now.
-AWS images will need to have cloud-init installed, vSphere images will need VMWare Tools, and VirtualBox images will need VirtualBox Guest Additions.
-But they're more similar than using community images on all of those platforms.
+With Packer you can roll your updates into new images easily and deploy servers with all the latest updates already installed.
+You don't have to wait for a Puppet run or a "yum update" to bring new servers up to date.

 ## Why shouldn't I just use community images?

 Community images are fine, just like "curl | sudo bash" is fine.
 They get the job done quickly and easily.
-However, if you work for a company that isn't
+However, some companies that are run by boring grown-ups think that consistency, control, and compliance are important, so unfortunately, not all of us have the luxury of using anything that boots.